Toyota Hilux: Fourth generation (N50, N60, N70; 1983)

-Toyota introduced a new generation of the Hilux in most markets in late 1988 but the fourth generation remained in production until 1997 in South Africa.
+Toyota introduced a new generation of the Hilux in most markets in late 1988 but the fourth generation remained in production until 1998 in South Africa.
 This was due to South African "content laws" which made it cheaper to continue the production of the fourth generation of the Hilux, rather than to retool the plant for the fifth generation model.
+Despite this, the South African market Hilux was upgraded with a 2.8-litre 3L diesel engine from the next generation in 1995.

 In Thailand, this generation was sold as the Toyota Hilux Hercules/Hero.